 - Release the trigger and wait until the blade comes to a complete stop before returning the arm to its resting position.

-Note that a miter saw does not offer support on either side of the wood.
-If you are working with a long piece, you might want to use a miter saw with table for support.
+Note, that a miter saw does not offer support on either side of the wood.
+If you are working with a long piece, you might want to use a miter saw with a table for support.

 What is a Table Saw Used for?